Studies in Science with Foundation Year BSc

 Compulsory modules

 Introduction to Chemistry (10 credits) - This module requires no prior knowledge of chemistry.
-It intends to teach the introductory principles of bonding, electronic structure and gives examples of basic reactions, as well as unusual chemical properties.
+It intends to teach the introductory principles of bonding, electronic structure, basic reactions as well as unusual chemical properties.
 During this module you’ll be expected to apply knowledge gained from sessions to build a reasonable mental model of the atomic world, based on direct observation and abstract concepts.

 Other modules (dependant on degree progression pathway)